backyardillegalist/Buggy/README.md

 Type in chrome://extensions url on chrome.
 Click load unpacked and choose the downloaded directory.
 Peace :)

-this also remove some sec-ch headers.
+This also remove some sec-ch headers.
+Turn off the extension if websites are not functioning properly.